openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Backward Compatibility
 ======================

-Hooks are designed to be backward compatible, guaranteeing stability across releases and making it easier to upgrade without breaking existing functionality.
+Hooks are designed to be backwards compatible, guaranteeing stability across releases and making it easier to upgrade without breaking existing functionality.
+This ensures that extensions built on the framework will continue to work as expected across different Open edX versions.
+See the Architectural Decision Records (ADRs) about versioning for Open edX Events and Filters for more information:

+* :doc:`openedx-events:decisions/0002-events-naming-and-versioning`
+* :doc:`openedx-filters:decisions/0004-filters-naming-and-versioning`

 Open edX Events and Filters
 ***************************